Need help?

 Fill in data for DPP

-Before working with the Digital Product Passport, it’s important to have your product data in order.
+Before working with the Digital Product Passport, it’s important to have your product data available on the platform.

 Several elements in the Digital Product Passport are drawn from the data linked to the product — for example, the description, product image, material overview, as well as attributes such as weight, dimensions, or location.